bitfoundation/bitplatform/src/Client/Web/Bit.Client.Web.BlazorUI/README.md

 BitComponent is a set of native and high performance Blazor UI controls.
 This is implemented in C# and this does not depend on or wrap existing JavaScript frameworks or libraries.

 **Why choose Bit Blazor Components?**
-- BitComponent is free
+- Bit components are free
-- BitComponent is open source
+- Bit components are open source
-- BitComponent is high performance
+- Bit components have a high performance
-- BitComponent is native blazor components
+- Bit components are Blazor native components
-- BitComponent is supported in **server-side** and **client-side** (WASM) Blazor
+- Bit components are supported in both **server-side** and **client-side** (WASM) Blazor

-to use BitComponent, please follow these steps:
+To use the Bit components, please follow these steps:

 1. Install the `Bit.Client.Web.BlazorUI` nuget package
 2. In the default document (`_Host.cshtml`, `index.html` or `_Layout.cshtml`), add the `Bit.Client.Web.BlazorUI` style reference in the head section.